 Oracle Server manages two more sub-components internally.
 Those are as follows.

-The instance will act as temporary memory which will allocate from ram and stored data/information temporarily whereas a database is a permanent memory that will allocate from hard disk and stored data permanently.
+The instance will act as temporary memory which will allocate from ram and store data/information temporarily whereas a database is a permanent memory that will allocate from hard disk and store data permanently.

 Working with Oracle Database: